junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 "But --" Jimmy still tries.

-"James Gregory Novak, shut up!" the angel cuts him off harshly, and the rage is audible from his voice.
+"James Gregory Novak, shut up!" the angel cuts him off harshly, and the rage is audible in his voice.
 "Do not defy me."

 Jimmy grimaces, retracting his hands like the frame burns, stepping back from the TV and away from the radio.
 The lines in the Book about the divine rage and God's wrath flash through his mind.

-At the same time, a sharp pain that's way worse than those from the wounds and cuts earlier rushes through his nerves, burning him as if his whole body and soul is being placed on fire, sizzling and prickling as if every inch of his nerve has a long, sharp needle buried underneath and pressing deeper by each second.
+At the same time, a sharp pain that's way worse than those from the wounds and cuts earlier rushes through his nerves, burning him as if his whole body and soul are being placed on fire, sizzling and prickling as if every inch of his nerves has a long, sharp needle buried underneath and pressing deeper by each second.
 Jimmy curls on the floor and shakes involuntarily, gasping and panting, holding himself tight.
 But nothing helps.
 He doesn't even know where it comes from -- whether it's the body that he doesn't have control over, or his mind.

 "I told you there would be punishment and consequence if you do not behave or ever try to interfere," Castiel's ruthless voice comes through, cold and cruel.

 "I'm sorry," Jimmy screams in between the shaking.
 "I'm sorry!"

 Jimmy doesn't really know exactly when the pain eases.
 He thinks his consciousness must have blacked out.
 And by the time he comes to, he only feels cold.
-The smell of sulfur in the room is so thick that he thinks if it is real, he must get poisoned by the chemical by now.
+The smell of sulfur in the room is so thick that he thinks if it is real, he must have gotten poisoned by the chemical by now.
 It is Hell outside and inside.

 The TV screen shows long, endless spiral stairs heading downwards.
 Castiel is walking down those steps, led by Azazel.
 The space is only lit by the shaking torch in Azazel's hand.

 *Where are we going?* Jimmy thinks.
 But he is wise enough not to voice it now.
 His teeth are still chattering in the remnant of pain.

 "Lord Lucifer would be so glad to see you," Azazel glances over his shoulder, grinning.
 "I mean, an angel coming to rescue?
 I really thought it would be a human or one of us, you know.
-I just lost twenty souls to Lilith, 'cause I was betting on that lovely wife, Mary to come down here for it."
+I just lost twenty souls to Lilith, 'cause I was betting on that lovely wife, Mary, to come down here for it."

 "I'm doing it on Michael's order," Castiel announces grimly.

 "Sure, sure, whatever you say," Azazel turns back, leading the way.
 "But at the end of the day, you'll still be known as the angel that let Lucifer out.
 I don't know what the humans would think about that, but we demons?
 We owe you big, a silk banner with your name on it."

-"For Christ sake, we don't care what the humans think," Castiel snaps impatiently.
+"For Christ's sake, we don't care what the humans think," Castiel snaps impatiently.
 "Will you shut up and just lead the way?
 Or do I have to burn your brain out and open the Cage myself?
 I can do that too.
 Gladly."

-"I thought you still need me to find Lilith," Azazel gloats.
+"I thought you still needed me to find Lilith," Azazel gloats.

 Castiel grumbles, "I can kill my way to find her, too, if I have to."